CNRFisheries/Survey_gap/README.md

 Spatiotemporal and Environmental Modelling.
 Front.
 Mar.
 Sci.
 9:919339.
 doi: 10.3389/fmars.2022.919339”.

-The tool take into account the spatial mobility of the species throught BIMAC tool written(how far can a population go in one year and which is the mobility of the species?), the historical trends through SSA tool (what biomass do we expect in the missed hauls given the observation history?), the environmental aspect through MaxEnt tool (how inter-annual bio-geo-chemical change affect the species distribution in the survey year?).
+The tool take into account the spatial mobility of the species through BIMAC tool (how far can a population go in one year and which is the mobility of the species?), the historical trends through SSA tool (what biomass do we expect in the missed hauls given the observation history?), the environmental aspect through MaxEnt tool (how inter-annual bio-geo-chemical change affect the species distribution in the survey year?).
+Finally through the HBIE tool, each of the three aforementioned steps are weighted and gather to obtain the final result.
 In the present repo DIVA tool described in he aforementioned paper has been replaced by BIMAC.

 # Installation

 -   Download folder “R”, “data” and “java” and store them in a unique folder.

-## Folders content (provided at installation)
+## Data folders content (provided at installation)

-- Solea_solea.csv: example of input data
+-   Solea\_solea.csv; HaulData.csv; StrataWeight.csv: example of input
+    data
-- gebco_30sec_8.asc: world depth data needed for BIMAC computation.
+-   gebco\_30sec\_8.asc: world depth data needed for BIMAC computation.
     Do not remove, move or change this file.
 -   Subfolder “Envirnmental inputs”: contains environmental variables of interest for MaxEnt tool.
 Data provided refers to the Adriatic Sea

 ## Data preparation guideline

-To apply “Survey_gap” to your own case study you need to provide following input files:
+To apply “Survey\_gap” to your own case study you need to provide following input files:

-### Genus_species.csv
+### Genus\_species.csv

 This file contains the available information regarding your target species abundance and biomass for your study area.
 The file needs to